Procedures for Making Enquiries, Appeals and complaints

 • The Account Manager will discuss the issue in the first instance and will endeavour to resolve the matter through discussion.

-• In the event that the situation can not be resolved, the evidence will be presented first to the Chief Assessor and if still unresolved to an independent consultant, normally the headteacher of a school near to the Centre/Academy or a person of professional standing in the local community acceptable to all parties.
-By independent we mean someone with no connection or previous affiliation with the Awarding Body or its Governing Body.
+• If the situation can not be resolved, the evidence will be presented first to the Chief Assessor and, if still unresolved, to an independent consultant, normally a person of professional standing in the local community acceptable to all parties.
+By independent, we mean someone with no connection or previous affiliation with the Awarding Body or its Governing Body.
 This person will give a final ruling.

 • This will not incur a charge.
-The whole process should not take more than 6 weeks assuming that requested information and responses from the appellant are received promptly by E-mail on request.
+The whole process should not take more than 6 weeks, assuming that the requested information and responses from the appellant are received promptly by email on request.

 Overview of malpractice procedures, appeals procedures and monitoring and evaluation.